Bobble Stitch Christmas Tree Trio – Free Crochet Pattern

 Either way these guys are so stinking cute you cannot go wrong!

 The toppers are repurposed Christmas jewelry and Voila!
 The options here are endless so work them up and show me your take!
-See the link in bio for all the info!

 Enjoy and Happy Holidays!